 The garden also features a 240-year-old windmill which was used for milling corn in the 19th century.
 It was restored to working order and is the only one of its kind remaining on the island today.

-We hope you enjoy this guide to Lanzarote’s best cultural attractions.
+We hope you enjoy this guide to Lanzarote’s best cultural attractions, but it’s impossible to cover it all.

 Top tip: Save money and get a multi-centre voucher to enjoy more cultural attractions for less.